JoanaBLate/mosaic-generator/README.md

 <b>**NOT**</b> for smarthpones.
 <br><br>

-Here you can experiment a demo https://bobsprite.com/mosaic-demo
+Here you can experiment the demo https://bobsprite.com/mosaic-demo

 Here is the GodbyeHtml library in GitHub: https://github.com/JoanaBLate/goodbye-html